dzonerzy/Dio/README.md

 # Dio
-When everything around you is fucked up... scream it out loud
+When everything around you is fucked up... scream it out loud!

 # Instruction